ruggeri/tech-notes/programming-languages/garbage-collection.md

 in this GC round.
 However, it will certainly be identified as garbage in the next GC round.
 It is not an error to fail to collect `objB` in this GC cycle, but it is not desirable to miss it.
-The possibility that `objB` doesn't get collected when it could have is basically
+The possibility that `objB` doesn't get collected when it could have is practically
 unavoidable: it comes from interleaving mutations with tracing.

 But what about `objC`?
 We are creating a reference to it, which means we